 For parasitical worms, the Excel De-wormer will do the work by removing tapeworms, hookworms, roundworms, and even whipworms.
 Make sure to read the customer review section before making your final choice.

 If it is not the problem with the skin, then the hair loss around the eyes could mean that there is a problem with the eye itself.
-Eye problems would lead to irritation of the eye, which can result in constant scratching of the eye area.
+Eye problems such as glaucoma (build-up of fluids inside the eye) or conjunctivitis (eye inflammation) would lead to irritation of the eye, which can result in constant scratching of the eye area.

 Conclusion: Similar Symptoms